 Generally, people aged 65 and above should engage in exercises dependent on their health and age.
 Moreover, older adults need to focus on doing two types of physical activities on a weekly basis; muscle-strengthening and aerobic exercises.

-The Importance Of Physical Activities
+The Importance Of Physical Activities for Seniors

 Senior citizens can gain a lot from the exercise.
 The most basic of the benefits of engaging in physical activities is that it makes you feel better on an emotional and physical level.
 However, there are plenty of other benefits to accrue from physical activities, including: